department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 <div class="va-introtext">

-If you served at least 2 years on active duty, you may qualify for the Montgomery GI Bill Active Duty (MGIB-AD) program.
-Find out if you qualify.
+If you've served on active duty, find out if you qualify for the Montgomery GI Bill Active Duty (MGIB-AD) program.

 </div>

 <div class="feature" markdown="1">